 Copyright infringement: when people are stealing your work

-Because of the internet everything seems to be free these days.
-It’s tricky because for your know it, you’ll be stealing someone else’s property.
-It’s a crime if you use an image that you randomly found on Google and use it for your blog/product/company.
+But it’s not as simple as you think, because before you know it you’ll be stealing someone else’s property.
+Did you know it’s an actual crime if you use an image that you randomly found on Google and use it for your blog, product or company?

 Because this can be quite intimidating, I wrote down how it works.